roeger/icaps25.github.io/content/organization/paper_classification_system.md

 Submissions can be tagged with one of the following terms that describe the nature of the contributions that readers will find in the paper.
-We note that the authors of papers where contributions match multiple of the terms below will need to choose one, that describes best the most crucial contribution in the paper.
+We note that the authors of papers where contributions match multiple of the terms below will **need to choose one**, that describes best the most crucial contribution in the paper.
+If the authors research spans more than one type of contribution, we encourage authors to consider submitting additional, shorter papers to the conference or its satellite workshops.

 - Theoretical
   - The paper reports contributions that broaden the set of analytical tools to study problems and algorithms.